 There are very few known cases of these mutt dogs and as a result, very little info on the personality or temperament of the Saint Corgnard.
 We can guess that they’re docile and friendly dogs though.
-On the other hand, we have a good idea how they look physically.
+On the other hand, we have a good idea how they may look physically.

 Saint Corgnards typically have the coat colors of the Saint Bernard.
 Sometimes, they’ll even have the droopy ears from that same parent.
 From the Corgi side, they’ll inherit the iconic the short statue and legs (as always).

 The Bulldog Corgi mix, also known as the Bulldorgi, is the interesting combination of two very different dogs in both personality and appearance.
 The Bulldog side provides a much sturdier build and frame.
 But the Corgi side give them an adorable look.

 But because they’re such rare hybrids, they can vary quite a bit physically.
 Depending on the parent, the face can look more like a Bulldog or Corgi.
-However, they’ll always have the short stature thanks to the Corgi’s dwarfism.
+However, they’ll always have the short stature thanks to the Corgi’s dwarfism genes.

 The Bulldorgi is a very independent and courageous dog.
-They can be great workers, but also laid back as well.
+They can be great workers, but also laid back in the home.
 It’s also not uncommon for these dogs to do on their stubborn streaks.
-Plus, they can be a little more aggressive in nature.
+Plus, they can be a little more aggressive if provoked.

 What happens when you crossbreed two hard-working, herding dogs?
 You get the Borgi – the equally hard-working and stunning cross between a Border Collie and Welsh Corgi.
 If you get a Borgi, herding trials are a must!

 Though looks can vary, you typically get a fluffy Corgi with Border Collie colors.
 The Borgi is small dog with a ton of crazy energy because both parents have the same.
 Make sure you put them to work with obedience training and activities.

 They’ll be smaller than a Border Collie and inherit the short legs of the Corgi.
 And if you ever need any herding work, it’s probably a good idea to give them a try.
 After all, both parents are renowned herding dogs that excel at their jobs.